nabeelvalley/docs/src/content/blog/2019/12-10/looky-a-wild-html.md

 description: The first blog post, A quick journey through my design and development process for the site
 ---

+---
+published: true
+title: Looky, a wild HTML!
+subtitle: 01 October 2019
+description: The first blog post, A quick journey through my design and development process for the site
+---

 # Here at last

 So, after far too long, we are here.
 A mostly-functional website, that I have not tested on a single iOS device which may prove to be problematic